 The TEXT-TO-SPEECH function enables TOPKAPI to make voice calls to any phone set, without specific equipment for the receiver.
-Alarm messages are generated by TOPKAPI as text strings, and then converted to voice by the Speech Unit modem.
+Alarm messages are generated by TOPKAPI as text strings, and then converted to voice by a Windows API (with version 6 or later) or the Speech Unit modem.

 The voice message is the easiest and most natural way to send a warning message.
 It does not require any preliminary knowledge: the user is guided by voice instructions at any step.

 The messages are generated by TOPKAPI without any specific configuration for each alarm: they are built according to a global format (adjustable) using any of the variable fields (on the opposite of pre-recorded messages, which are particularly time consuming when one has to record hundreds or thousands of messages, and to change them after each application modification).